Will Benson Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros have the top team ERA across all league pitching staffs (3.26).
+- The Astros have a 3.24 team ERA that is No. 1 among all league pitching staffs.

-- Astros pitchers combine to give up 70 home runs (one per game), the eighth-fewest in the league.
+- The Astros allow the ninth-fewest home runs in baseball (71 total, one per game).

-- France makes the start for the Astros, his eighth of the season.
-He is 2-1 with a 3.54 ERA and 35 strikeouts in 40 2/3 innings pitched.
+- Bielak makes the start for the Astros, his eighth of the season.
+He is 3-3 with a 4.01 ERA and 34 strikeouts through 42 2/3 innings pitched.

-- The righty's most recent time out came on Saturday against the Cleveland Guardians, when he threw 6 2/3 innings, surrendering three earned runs while allowing seven hits.
+- In his last appearance on Sunday, the right-hander threw five innings against the Cleveland Guardians, giving up five earned runs while surrendering nine hits.

-- The 28-year-old has an ERA of 3.54, with 7.7 strikeouts per nine innings, in seven games this season.
-Opponents are batting .242 against him.
+- The 27-year-old has an ERA of 4.01, with 7.2 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.